sampsyo/cs6120/content/blog/2019-11-13-llvm-profiling/index.md

 new GlobalVariable(M, I64Ty, false, GlobalValue::CommonLinkage, ConstantInt::get(I64Ty, 0), atomicCounter[i]);
 ```

- Then in each basic block we obtain pointer to the global variable names with [getOrInsertGlobal](<https://llvm.org/doxygen/classllvm_1_1Module.html#abd8f7242df6ecb10f429c4d39403c334>) method.
+ Then in each basic block we obtain a pointer to the global variable names with [getOrInsertGlobal](<https://llvm.org/doxygen/classllvm_1_1Module.html#abd8f7242df6ecb10f429c4d39403c334>) method.
 After getting the instruction number in each block, we create atomic addition with [AtomicRMWInst](<https://llvm.org/doxygen/classllvm_1_1AtomicRMWInst.html#abf7e0649c7f272cc49165e579be010a5>) constructor.
 The complete code looks like this:

 ```c++